mdeguzman827/mdeguzman827.github.io/_posts/2017-02-07-Billboard.md

 ![_config.yml]({{ site.baseurl }}/images/Screen Shot 2017-02-08 at 12.05.58 AM.png)

-The graph below shows each song's rank as a function of time.
+Since we are measuring success by the length of time it is on the chart, lets get a histogram of every song's timespan that it lasted for in weeks.
+The graph below depicts each song's rank as a function of time.
 There is a mysterious drop off for many songs after 19 weeks.
-This could be because the company forcibly takes the song off the chart if it is beloow rank 50 to open up slots for new songs.
+This could be because the company forcibly takes the song off the chart if it stays lowly ranked in order to open up slots for new songs.
+It is also notable to see that songs mysteriously dropped off the chart once it went below rank 50.

 ![_config.yml]({{ site.baseurl }}/images/stringy.png)

-Since we are measuring success by the length of time it is on the chart, lets get a histogram of every song's timespan that it lasted for in weeks.
-Below, many songs landed on the left side of the curve, suggesting this is a positive skewed graph as the mean is greater than the median.
-The mean was about 17 weeks and
+Below, many songs landed on the left side of the curve, suggesting this is a positive skewed graph.
+However, I calculated the mean to be 16.7 and the median to be 18, which is contradictory since mean should be greater than median in a positive skewed graph.
+This could be due to the exaggeration of songs lasting exactly 19 weeks, which could cause the median to shift to the right.

 I chose to select specifically for successful songs (lasted longer than 30 weeks).
-I chose 30 weeks because the mean was about 17 weeks with a standard deviation of 9 weeks.
-Songs that lasted longer than 30 weeks was 1.5 standard deviations away from the mean, which is better than about 90% of the songs.
+I chose 30 weeks because the standard deviation was about 9 weeks.
+Songs that lasted longer than 30 weeks are about 1.5 standard deviations away from the mean, which is better than about 85% of the songs.
 I would have used 2 standard deviations, but due to limited data, I chose a lower threshold for successful songs.
 Here is a graph of those songs:

 ![_config.yml]({{ site.baseurl }}/images/songs.png)

 As you can see, most of the successful songs had slower growth.
 In fact, it took an average of 138 days for a successful song to reach its peak.
 This shows that slower growth is better if you are trying to prolong the length of time the song is on the chart.
-It is also notable to see that songs dropped off the chart once it went below rank 50.

 Now let's look at the date entered of successful songs: